flipmcf/CasterPak/Readme.md

 `docker logs -f casterpak_server`

+# Development Installs

 ### configuration
+for development, the 'config.ini' is your best place, but for production, use env vars.
-All configuration items seen in 'config.ini' can be overridden by environment variables for containerized installs.
+All of the options in config.ini can be overridden by environment variables for containerized installs.

 The format of the env vars are "CASTERPAK_SECTION_OPTION".